-In order to gain proficiency in Ubuntu system administration it is important to understand the concepts of systemd units with a particular emphasis on two specific types known as targets and services.
-The goal of this chapter, therefore, is to provide a basic overview of the different systemd units supported by Ubuntu combined with an overview of how to configure the many services that run in the background of a running Linux system.
+To gain proficiency in Ubuntu system administration, it is essential to understand the concepts of systemd units with a particular emphasis on two specific types known as targets and services.
+This chapter provides a basic overview of the different systemd units supported by Ubuntu and how to configure the many services that run in the background of a running Linux system.

-Ubuntu can be configured to boot into one of a number of states (referred to as targets), each of which is designed to provide a specific level of operating system functionality.
-The target to which a system will boot by default is configured by the system administrator based on the purpose for which the system is being used.
-A desktop system, for example, will most likely be configured to boot using the graphical user interface target, while a cloud-based server system would be more likely to boot to the multi-user target level.
+Ubuntu can be configured to boot into one of several states (referred to as targets), each designed to provide a specific level of operating system functionality.
+The system administrator configures the target to which a system will boot by default based on the purpose for which the system is being used.
+A desktop system, for example, will likely be configured to boot using the graphical user interface target.
+In contrast, a cloud-based server system would be more likely to boot to the multi-user target level.

 During the boot sequence, a process named systemd looks in the /etc/systemd/system folder to find the default target setting.
 Having identified the default target, it proceeds to start the systemd units associated with that target so that the system boots with all the necessary processes running.
-For those familiar with previous Ubuntu versions, systemd targets are the replacement for the older runlevel system.
+For those familiar with older Ubuntu versions, systemd targets replace the older runlevel system.

-A service is essentially a process, typically running in the background, that provides specific functionality.
+A service is a process, typically running in the background, that provides specific functionality.
 The sshd service, for example, is the background process (also referred to as a daemon) that provides secure shell access to the system.
-Different systemd targets are configured to automatically launch different collections of services, depending on the functionality that is to be provided by that target.
-Targets and services are types of systemd unit, a topic which will be covered later in this chapter.
+Different systemd targets are configured to automatically launch different collections of services, depending on the functionality to be provided by that target.
+Targets and services are types of systemd unit, a topic that will be covered later in this chapter.

-As previously outlined, Ubuntu can be booted into one of a number of target levels.
+As previously outlined, Ubuntu can be booted into one of several target levels.
 The default target to which the system is configured to boot will, in turn, dictate which systemd units are started.
 The targets that relate specifically to system startup and shutdown can be summarized as follows:

-- poweroff.target – This is the target in which the system shuts down.
-For obvious reasons it is unlikely you would want this as your default target.
+- poweroff.target – This target shuts down the system.
+It is unlikely you would want this as your default target.

-- rescue.target – Causes the system to start up in a single user mode under which only the root user can log in.
-In this mode the system does not start any networking, graphical user interface or multi-user services.
+- rescue.target – Causes the system to start in a single-user mode under which only the root user can log in.
+The system does not start any networking, graphical user interface, or multiuser services in this mode.
 This run level is ideal for system administrators to perform system maintenance or repair activities.

 - reboot.target – Reboots the system.
 Another target that, for obvious reasons, you are unlikely to want as your default.

-In addition to the above targets, the system also includes about 70 other targets, many of which are essentially sub-targets used by the above main targets.
-Behind the scenes, for example, multiuser.target will also start a target named basic.target which will, in turn, start the sockets.target unit which is required for communication between different processes.
-This ensures that all of the services on which the multi-user target is dependent are also started during the boot process.
+In addition to the above targets, the system includes about 70 other targets, many of which are sub-targets used by the above main targets.
+Behind the scenes, for example, multi-user.target will also start a target named basic.target which will, in turn, start the sockets.target unit, which is required for communication between different processes.
+This ensures that all the services on which the multi-user target depends are also started during the boot process.

 A list of the targets and services on which a specified target is dependent can be viewed by running the following command in a terminal window:

-Figure 11-1, for example, shows a partial listing of the systemd unit dependencies for the multiuser target (the full listing contains over 120 targets and services required for a fully functional multi-user system):
+Figure 11-1, for example, shows a partial listing of the systemd unit dependencies for the graphical target (the complete listing contains over 140 targets and services required for a fully functional multi-user system):

 The listing is presented as a hierarchical tree illustrating how some dependencies have subdependencies of their own.
-Scrolling to the bottom of the list, for example, would reveal that the multi-user target depends on local-fs.target with its own service and target sub-dependencies:
+Scrolling to the bottom of the list, for example, would reveal that the graphical target depends on a cloud-related service called cloud-init.target, which, in turn, has its own service dependencies:

 The colored dots to the left of each entry in the list indicate the current status of that service or target as follows: